cyber-chris/blog/content/books/_index.md

 in reverse chronological order.

 - (*) **Worm --- John C. McCrae**<br>
+  I will likely never get around to finishing this, but serves as excellent "idle" reading.
+- **2001: A Space Odyssey --- Arthur C. Clarke**<br>
+  A good science-fiction novel.
+I highly recommend pairing with the actual movie, the combined experience is certainly greater than the parts.
+Arthur C. Clarke shines in poetic bits of writing, but admittedly the ideas aren't quite as engaging as modern sci-fi novels.
+  Considering when it was written, however, excellent stuff.
 - **Harry Potter and the Methods of Rationality --- Eliezer Yudkowsky**<br>
   Remarkably entertaining & inventive fiction.
 This easily takes the spot of my favourite piece of fiction I've read (so far).
 (Notably, I was surprised at how interesting and, even, informative it could be without a scientifically accurate universe: that "good decision-making" can exist regardless.)
 - **Project Hail Mary --- Andy Weir**<br>